oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 {% endhighlight %}

 If there are still things unclear just wait untill we implement the generator (probably part 4).

->   A possibly useful upgrade would be a way to specify which argument of an enum element is needed in what order.
-    This would allow to hove multiple generate calls for one enum.

 ## Macros